What is low stomach acid?

 Low stomach acid has numerous contributing factors, so it’s difficult to determine the exact cause of symptoms.
 Two common triggers for the condition are high stress levels and eating an unhealthy diet.
 Other factors include eating meals too quickly, consuming too much sugar, undiagnosed food sensitivities or allergies, as well as chronic illness, interactions from prescription drugs, and old age.

 Stomach acid production can also be inhibited by stress, eating too many processed carbs, nutrient deficiencies, allergies, and/or excess alcohol consumption.
-Very low stomach acid can lead to many health problems.
+Very low levels can lead to many health problems.
 Without adequate HCL, your body cannot properly defend against pathogenic microorganisms.
 Foods do not get fully broken down (which can actually cause acid reflux), and partially digested food stays in the stomach longer than it should.
 This causes food to ferment, putrefy, and become rancid, which can cause a host of symptoms and health problems.

 The older you are, the more likely you are to have low acid levels.
 At least 30% of the population over the age of 65 have hypochlorhydria.
 Stress and age contribute to low acid levels, as do nutrient deficiencies, including low levels of the mineral zinc and vitamins B1 and B6.
 Deficiencies in zinc and B vitamins are extremely common due to: